Dr. Keen

 September 8 2008

-Cyber Defense Threat: Online Game Cheating Software
+Cyber Defense Threats: Online Game Cheating Software

 Most online multiplayer games have cheaters in some form, though it can be hard to prove.
 Players will use hacking software designed to give them an unfair advantage over other players, often because they just don’t want to take the time to develop their skills.
 Unfortunately this can ruin the game for everyone else who is playing by the rules.